aimtbr/use-app-events/README.md

 Event system for global communication in vanilla JavaScript and React.

+📨 Send events and data from one part of the app to another.
+📩 Listen for events to occur in the app and process their payload.
 🌍 Organize and manage your global app state via events.
-📨 Send events and data from one part of the app to another.
-📩 Listen for events to occur and process their payload.

 <br/>